MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm.md

     ![New login account](./media/deploy-sm/new-login.png)

 4. On the properties page, from the  **Default language** drop-down list, select **English**.

+    ![Default language for new login account](./media/deploy-sm/properties.png)

 5. Click **OK**.

-    ![Default language for new login account](./media/deploy-sm/properties.png)
+6. To change the default language for an existing login account:
+    - Repeat steps 1 and 2.

-6. To change the default language for an existing login account, from the **Logins folder**, select and double-click the account for which you want to change the default language.
-Select **Properties** and repeat step 4 and 5.
+    - From the **Logins** folder, select and double-click the account for which you want to change the default language.
+    - Select **Properties** and repeat step 4 and 5.

     ![change current language](./media/deploy-sm/change-existing-language.png)